szaumoor/ZSTweaks/ZSTweaks/component_readme.md

 - All ogre mages regenerate health by 1 HP per round.
 Might increase difficulty somewhat, especially if they use magical protections.
 - Their race is now set as demonic.
 Because they're fiends and not ogres.
 So any effect that targets "demonic" will affect them too.
 I might refine this classification in the future.
 - And just for hoots, because they slumber around more slowly than molasses, their movement rate was increased by 2.

+### Make drow's magic resistance lower (configurable) (3150) (IWDEE BGEE BG2EE EET)

+As it says.
+Note that the patching is manual and every drow has to be found and patched manually, it will not detect mod-added drow by default.
+Either do a pull request or notify me of a mod that adds drow but I can't promise I'll fix anything quickly, especially if I don't plan on using the mod.

 </details>